What is an Ecosystem?

 An ecosystem is defined as the complex system of living organisms, their interrelationship and their physical environment.
 These all comprise a particular unit of space.
 An ecosystem is categorised into the following factors.
 These are the factors of an ecosystem on which the whole ecosystem relies on.

 Abiotic factors - Minerals, climate, soil, water, sunlight and all other non-living things.

 The fundamental source of energy is from the sun.
 The energy is used by the ecosystem’s autotrophs, self-sustaining organisms.
 It consists mainly of green vegetation, which is capable of photosynthesis.
 It uses the sun’s energy to convert carbon dioxide and water into energy-rich carbohydrates.
 The autotrophs use this energy stored as carbohydrates to form complex compounds such as proteins, lipids, starch, etc. These all maintain an organisms’ life process.
 The autotrophic level of the ecosystem is termed as producer level, as these are the driving force of the cycle.

-The organic matter generated from autotrophs sustains the other level, i.e. the heterotrophs.
-These are also termed as consumers as they cannot make their food and have to rely on producers for their food.
+The organic matter generated from autotrophs sustains the other level, i.e., the heterotrophs.
+These are also termed consumers as they cannot make their food and have to rely on producers for their food.
 They decompose the complex organic material built up by autotrophs.
 Animals, bacteria, fungi and other microorganisms come under the category of heterotrophs.